First or upper 2nd-class degree in a relevant subject area (or equivalent qualification).

 January, December, November, October, September, August, July, June, May, April, March, February

-Within the group, funding has been secured from a variety of sources including a range of prestigious research councils and charitable foundations, the European Commission, the European Social Fund, the Department of Employment and Learning (Northern Ireland) and from commercial partners through Co-operative Awards in Science and Technology (CAST) studentships and fully funded studentships.Research within SESRI encompasses three distinct fields: physical activity and health; the social sciences of sport; sports science and medicine.
+Within the group, funding has been secured from a variety of sources including a range of prestigious research councils and charitable foundations, the European Commission, the European Social Fund, the Department for the Economy (Northern Ireland) and from commercial partners through Co-operative Awards in Science and Technology (CAST) studentships and fully funded studentships.Research within SESRI encompasses three distinct fields: physical activity and health; the social sciences of sport; sports science and medicine.
 Research in these fields is conducted within 3 discrete research centres.

 Sociology of Sport; History of Sport; Gender and Sport; Sport and Exercise Science; Sports Medicine; Rehabilitation Biomechanics; Motor Learning; Sports Psychology.